Pain and Discomfort After Implant Placement

 Patients may also be instructed to transition to ibuprofen (Advil, Motrin, or Nuprin) the day after surgery.
 If ibuprofen does not provide adequate relief, patients can take their prescription pain medications as prescribed and only as needed.
 Ibuprofen has excellent pain-killing properties and can help with jaw stiffness and swelling.
 Unless instructed otherwise, it is important to eat something prior to taking pain medication.
 If patients are unable to achieve adequate pain control with their medications, they should contact Dr. Maranon immediately at: Encino Oral Surgery Office Phone Number 818-990-5500.

 Patients taking prescription pain medication must be careful if they suddenly sit up or stand from a lying position.
-This may make patients dizzy or faint that can result in loss of consciousness or injury.
+This may cause patients to feel dizzy or faint, which can result in loss of consciousness or injury.
 If patients have been lying down following surgery, they must sit for one minute or two before standing and may need assistance.

 It is important to remember that prescription pain medications may make patients drowsy and have slow reflexes.
 Patients must not drive automobiles, work around machinery or participate in activities that have the potential to cause injury while taking these medications or sooner than 24 hours after receiving general anesthetic or sedative medications.
 Alcoholic beverages must be avoided while taking prescription pain medications.